The shared pool of money used to provision the boat is called a “kitty.” Yes, you can pet or pound it, just make sure to take care of it together!

 How to manage the kitty

 3. Avoid buying items for personal use that are not to be shared communally (eg: tobacco products, food/alcohol you want only for yourself, etc.).
-Exception: if you have an allergy or food intolerance, you may purchase substitute products from the kitty
+Exception: if you have an allergy or food intolerance, you may purchase substitute products from the kitty (eg: plant-based milk instead of cow’s milk)

 8. Sissy that kitty!